TritonDataCenter/sdc-amon/docs/index.md

     POST /pub/:user/alarms/:alarm?action=close

-The point of an "alarm" object is (a) to have a persistent object to show current open alarms (e.g. for Cloud API, Operator Portal and Customer Portal) to show; (b) for the master to handle de-duplication, i.e. avoid a flood of duplicate notifications for a stream of events relating to the same problem; and (c) to support the user suppressing notifications for this alarm ("Yah, I know it is a problem, but I can't deal with it right now.").
+The point of an "alarm" object is (a) to have a persistent object to show current open alarms (e.g. for Cloud API, Operator Portal and Customer Portal);
+(b) for the master to handle de-duplication, i.e. avoid a flood of duplicate notifications for a stream of events relating to the same problem; and (c) to support the user suppressing notifications for this alarm ("Yah, I know it is a problem, but I can't deal with it right now.").